 My #1 priority, by a long shot, is my company, HubSpot.
 I am emotionally, financially and morally committed to HubSpot.
 I want HubSpot to be successful.
 By my definition, success is making those who believed in you look brilliant.
 So, I work very hard to make HubSpot customers, employees and investors look brilliant.
 If you have your own startup, I think you can likely appreciate what an all-consuming activity it is.
 There is precious little time for anything else.

-What little time there is left, I mostly spend on OnStartups.com.
+What little professional time there is left, I mostly spend on OnStartups.com.
 I write blog articles.
 I do some tweeting.
 I do some public speaking.
 I make some angel investments.
 The way I choose how I spend this time is very simple: I'm looking for leverage.
 I'm looking to positively impact the most number of people with the limited time/energy I have available.
-This is why, although I have invested in over 20 great startups as an angel investor — I spend very little time with any of them individually (I make this clear before I invest).
+This is why, although I have invested in over 60 great startups as an angel investor — I spend very little time with any of them individually (I make this clear before I invest).

 And, as it turns out, I have a bit of a personal life too (though some might argue that point).
-So, when I'm not “working” (I use the term loosely), I like to spend it with my wife Kirsten, and my new baby boy, Sohan.
+So, when I'm not “working” (I use the term loosely), I like to spend it with my wife Kirsten, and my son, Sohan.